 Three-Part Series: Top 3 Emerging Cities in India; 3

 When ventures start looking for areas to expand internationally, they tend to focus on the largest markets.
 However, in some countries, that may not be your best market entry bet.
 In India, its largest Tier 1 cities come with their fair share of challenges, such as over population, inadequate infrastructure, pollution, poor public transportation, and long commutes.
 If you’re looking to expand to a large market with less challenges seen by the congested and trendy areas, it would be worth your time to explore India’s top Tier 2 and 3 cities first.
+Vadodara, as one of the fastest growing cities in India is a great candidate for your business expansion.

 Tier 2 and 3 cities are worth the consideration, especially as connectivity increases between each city and their economic activity continues to grow.
 These places come with great benefit, such as less expensive labour, affordable real estate, less resistance to change, and assistance from the Government of India’s Smart Cities Program.
 Currently, a number of the Tier 2/3 cities are situated in business-friendly states that already have, or will have, the proper infrastructure required for large-scale economic activity.